-5.2 Mapping by Approximation
+5.2.
+Mapping by Approximation

 The second approach to map an infinite domain onto a finite one is done by approximation.
 From the infinite domain, we select a number of values which seem to be "crucial" for the module's behavior.
 E.g., for lists, one usually picks the empty list [] and small lists with one or two elements (e.g., [a], [a, b]).
-Then, we search for a model.
+Then, we search for a model or counterexample.
 This approach mimicks the manual checking for matches: if one has to find a matching component, one first make checks with the empty list and one or two small lists.
 If this does not succeed, the component cannot be selected.
 Otherwise, additional checks have to be applied.
 This approach, however, is neither sound nor complete.
-There exist invalid formulas for which a model can be found in a finitely approximated domain (e.g., $\forall X : List \cdot \exists i : Item \cdot X = i^{\wedge} X$), and vice versa (e.g., $\exists X, Y, Z : List \cdot X \neq Y \land Y \neq Z \land Z \neq X$ which has a model only in domains with at least three distinct elements).
+There exist invalid formulas for which a model can be found in a finitely approximated domain (e.g., $\forall X : List \cdot \exists i : Item \cdot X = [i]^{\wedge}X)$ , and vice versa (e.g., $\exists X, Y, Z : List \cdot X \neq Y \land Y \neq Z \land Z \neq X$ which has a model only in domains with at least three distinct elements).

 While the second case is not too harmful for our application-the performance of the filter just decreases (i.e., more proof tasks can pass), the first one is dangerous: proof tasks describing valid matches might be lost.
+The experiments which we describe in Section 7.3 are based on this approach.
+For our prototype implementation we use the model generator MACE [21].